Special event

 Museums Victoria / Melbourne Museum / What's on / Museums Victoria Courses: ROME

-Experience hands-on learning for adults during group workshops and after-work classes in the CBD inspired by our exhibitions, collections and the expertise within our museums.
+Experience hands-on workshops and after-work classes for adults in the CBD, inspired by our exhibitions, collections and the expertise within our museums.

 This four-week course will focus on ROME: Empire, Power, People, a spectacular exhibition tracing the ambition, artistry and everyday life of one of history’s most influential civilisations.